Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoDocumentation.md

-# SQL Server Monitoring and Optimization Queries
+# SQL Server Monitoring and Optimization Querie

 Optimize your SQL Server performance with this collection of powerful monitoring queries.
 These T-SQL queries cover essential aspects like: